wardacoder/Flood-Prediction-Using-Semi-Supervised-Learning/README.md

 ## 📖 Overview

-This project introduces a **semi-supervised ML solution** that tackles **data scarcity** while maintaining interpretability and performance.
+This project introduces a **semi-supervised ML solution** that tackles **data label scarcity** while maintaining interpretability and performance.
 By combining **selective pseudo-labeling** with **rigorous preprocessing** and **model fine-tuning**, the framework achieves near-perfect classification of flood vs non-flood events.

 **Key Highlights**